Most weather archives silently overwrite

 # These return the same rows.
 Bit-for-bit.

 You can cache indefinitely.
-You can version your model against a fixed data_version token and know that re-running with that token months later produces the same inputs.
-See data_version for the exact guarantee.
+You can version your model against a fixed as_of and know that re-running with that timestamp months later produces the same inputs.

 05 · Where the rule applies, and where it does not